 - The shaft is fretted (grooved from the dynamic elastomer) causing the moveable face to hang up as it tries to compensate for wear.

 - The lapped faces are not flat.

 - The faces never were lapped flat

 - The lapped face was installed backwards.
-You are running on
+You are running on the non-lapped side.

 - High stuffing box pressure can distort a lapped face.